International Initiative on Fundamental Parameters

 An updated roadmap document was agreed and can be downloaded here: IIFP_Roadmap_V2.pdf

-The next meeting will be held on May 16-17, 2019 and will be hosted by Universidade Nova de Lisboa, during the QUANT2019 symposium, under the auspices of EXSA.
+The next meeting will be held on Friday 27 October 2023 and will be hosted by the Laboratoire National Henri Becquerel (CEA/LNE-LNHB), during the QUANT2023 school and workshop, under the auspices of EXSA.